 In addition, the City does the following:

 Maintenance of stream sections and stormwater detention ponds is necessary to ensure proper water flow through streams and reduce the risk of flooding.
 The City of Pleasanton conducted an environmental review to assess the potential impacts of implementing Pleasanton's annual maintenance activities of specific stream segments and stormwater detention ponds throughout the City of Pleasanton to improve water conveyance and quality.
-The public review period is currently open of the Draft Initial Study/Mitigated Negative Declaration for the Pleasanton Stream Maintenance Project (Draft IS/MND).
-The City has posted a Notice of Availability and Notice of Intent to Adopt the Draft IS/MND at the September 15, 2020 City Council meeting.
-Comments should be provided by email to firstname.lastname@example.org; or mail to: Environmental Services Division, Operations Services Department, City of Pleasanton, P.O.
-Box 520, Pleasanton, CA 94566 by 3:30pm, August 11, 2020.
+The 30-day public comment period for the Draft Initial Study/Mitigated Negative Declaration for the Pleasanton Stream Maintenance Project (Draft IS/MND) closed on August 11, 2020.
+The City has posted an updated Notice of Intent to Adopt the Draft IS/MND.
+Pursuant to Title 14 C.C.R.
+15074(f) and PMC 9.14, the Director of Operations and Water Utilities will administratively consider the IS/MND and Project.
+Questions with regards to Pleasanton's Stream Maintenance Project can be sent via email to email@example.com.

 Pleasanton is part of the Alameda Countywide Clean Water Program.
 To help assist businesses and residents in Alameda County, ACCWP has a wide variety of resources available to the public.

 Contact Scott Walker at firstname.lastname@example.org if you have any questions regarding the Clean Water Program.